iiasa/ece-docs/scenario-databases.rst

     import pyam

     conn = pyam.iiasa.Connection("<instance>")

+    # get a table of all scenarios in the database
     conn.properties()

+    # query scenario data and meta indicators from the database
     df = pyam.read_iiasa(conn, .. <filter_arguments>)

 Refer to :class:`pyam.iiasa.Connection` for more information.

 .. note::

-    Read the `pyam documentation`_ for more information!
+    Read the `pyam documentation`_ for more information about working with the IIASA scenario databases and Python.

 .. _`pyam documentation`:  https://pyam-iamc.readthedocs.io/en/stable/tutorials/iiasa.html